wtetzner/maybe-i-do-maybe-i-dont/README.md

-﻿Maybe I Do, Maybe I don't
+﻿Maybe I Do, Maybe I Don't
 ---------

 This allows you do chain methods in the Maybe monad.